 Just before Dick was born in 1910, Emma wasn’t well so Kate went to live with Grandma Wells in American Fork Canyon for four or five years.

-Emma died July 26, 1936 in Highland and Boise died in the Bingham hospital July 4, 1947.
-They are buried in the American Fork Cemetery.
+Emma died July 26, 1936, in Highland and Boise died in the Bingham Hospital July 4, 1947.
+They are buried in the American Fork City Cemetery.